Yenisey Fold Belt

 South of the Angara fault, there are two allochthonous units.
 One is the Angara-Kan micro-craton, which is sometimes considered separate from the fold belt.
 This terrane is formed of Paleoproterozoic granulite amphibolite facies, and the other is the Predivinsk terrane which is mostly Neoproterozoic island-arc accretion.
 The Angara-Kan terrane also includes two pyroxene plagioclase and one garnet-biotite-sillimanite-cordierite gneisses.

-The late Riphean strata of the Sukhopit, Tungusik, and Oslyan series formed on along a continental margin of open ocean followed by a back-arc basin from 1050-1150 million years ago.
+The late Riphean strata of the Sukhopit, Tungusik, and Oslyan series formed on along a continental margin of open ocean followed by a back-arc basin from 1050 to 1150 million years ago.
 From around 860-880 MA until 700-630 MA, the collision of many of the terranes occurred during the Baikal orogeny, which was the period of much of the accretion, thrusting, and metamorphism.
 This period is also when granitic intrusions occurred.